eternaltyro/bank-security-india/docs/en/index.rst

 standards compliant browsers.

 .. tip::
    If your bank recommends Adobe Acrobat Reader, Adobe / Macromedia Flash, or Microsoft Internet Explorer 6/7, your bank people are a class-A ass-holes!
-You should send a mail to them reminding them that they are ass-holes.
-If you wanna be polite, you could use the word 'morons'.
+You should send them a mail reminding them that they are ass-holes.
+If you wanna be polite, you could use the word 'morons' instead.
 Do it.
-NOW!!
+Now!!

 A good browser recommendation would be any recent version of Firefox, Chrome, Internet Explorer, Opera, Safari or equivalent.
 Banks have no business recommending what Operating System you should or should not use.
 Ideally, they should make sure, their sites work on any Free Software browsers / OSes.